vgaltes/vgaltes.github.io/_posts/2018-05-16-using-different-configuration-per-stage.md

 And finally, we're loading the variables in the vars.yml file.
 If the user provides the stage argument in the deploy command, we'll use that stage.
 If not, we'll use the default one, which is the dev-user.

 ## Using the settings
 To demonstrate how we can use those settings, we're going to define an environment variable in the hello function that we'll print.
-We're also going to define an http event so the invocation will be easier.
+We're also going to define an HTTP event so the invocation will be easier.
 Let's create the environment variable in the function:

 ```
 environment: